 Waiver from e-filing.
-If you are required to e-file, you can request a waiver from this requirement by filing Form 8508, Application for a Waiver from Electronic Filing of Information Returns.
+If you are required to e-file, you can request a waiver from this requirement by filing Form 8508, Request for Waiver From Filing Information Returns Electronically.
 Submit Form 8508 to the IRS at least 45 days before the due date of Form W-2, or 45 days before you file your first Form W-2c.
 See Form 8508 for information about filing this form.

 Form 944.
 Use the "944" checkbox in box b of Form W-3 or Form W-3SS if you filed Form 944, Employer's ANNUAL Federal Tax Return.
-Also use the "944" checkbox if you filed Formulario 944 (sp), the Spanish-language version of Form 944.
+Also, use the "944" checkbox if you filed Formulario 944(SP), the Spanish-language version of Form 944.

-Forms W-2 for U.S. territories.
+Forms W-2 for U.S. possessions.
 In these instructions, reference to Forms W-2 and W-3 includes Forms W-2AS, W-2CM, W-2GU, W-2VI, and W-3SS, unless otherwise noted.
 These instructions are not applicable to wage and tax statements for Puerto Rico.
 Form W-2AS is used to report American Samoa wages paid by American Samoa employers, Form W-2CM is used to report the Commonwealth of the Northern Mariana Islands (CNMI) wages paid by CNMI employers, Form W-2GU is used to report Guam wages paid by Guam employers, and Form W-2VI is used to report U.S. Virgin Islands (USVI) wages paid by USVI employers.
 Do not use these forms to report wages subject to U.S. income tax withholding.
 Instead, use Form W-2 to show U.S. income tax withheld.
-For employment-related information for employers with territory employees, see Pub.
-15 (Circular E).